ionic-enterprise/security-trifecta-vuetify/README.md

-# Ionic Customer Success Demo - Secure Storage with Identity Vault
+# Ionic Customer Success Demo - Secure Storage with Identity Vault and Auth Connect

 The scenario modeled here is where the application has a need for: